QMUL-MAT/gatsby-mat/README.md

 - You need to be a member of the [@QMUL-MAT/website-editors](https://github.com/orgs/QMUL-MAT/teams/website-editors/) team on GitHub.
 Send and email to Tom Gurion at [t.gurion@qmul.ac.uk](mailto:t.gurion@qmul.ac.uk) with the title "Add me to the MAT website editors" and your GitHub username as the content.
 - Wait for your invitation to the team.

 **Note that everyone on the [@QMUL-MAT/website-editors](https://github.com/orgs/QMUL-MAT/teams/website-editors/) team has full access to change the content, functionality, and design of the site.
-Changes are usually reversible, but please don't change content that doesn't belong to you (e.g. your student profile and projects) without permission.**
+Changes are usually reversible, but please only edit content that belongs to you (i.e. your student profile and your projects).
+Do not attempt to edit any other site content.**

 ## Editing existing content